danahynes/KillSwitch/README.md

  The first thing you need is the actual circuit.
 The KillSwitch hardware files are include in the download, including a schematic and a PCB layout in KiCad for both the Raspberry Pi 2/3 and the Zero.
 You can get the PCB made by the vendor of your choice (I used OSH Park) or breadboard it using the schematic.

 ## Software installation
 To download and install the KillSwitch software on your Pi, first go to the [latest release](https://github.com/danahynes/KillSwitch/releases/latest).
 Click the link for the "Source code (zip)" or "Source code (tar.gz)" file.
-Download and extract the file and follow the instructions below:

-Open a terminal, cd to the KillSwitch-N.N.N/Software/Bash folder, and type:
+Download and extract the file.
+Then open a terminal, cd to the KillSwitch-N.N.N/Software/Bash folder, and type:
 ~~~~
 ~ $ sudo ./killswitch-install.sh
 ~~~~